prody/ProDy-website/tutorials/cavitracer_tutorial/trajectory.rst

     @>     (site volumes measure the void itself and are not on the swept-sphere scale of the channel volumes)
     @> The 7 sites marked sealed above report neither a channel nor a link: no route out of them survived - either narrower than bottleneck=0.80 Å, or dropped as a duplicate of a shallower site's, or the void is its own mouth and has nowhere to path to.
 Lower bottleneck to see how the first kind connect.
     @> Saving 23 channels and 5 links to directory ., one file per object named sp<site>_chl<n> and sp<site>_lnk<n>.
-    @> Channel calculation completed in 8.65s.
+    @> Channel calculation completed in 9.65s.
-    @> Surface and inner simplices filtered in 3.31s.
-    @> Cavities: 465 found, 10 deeper than min_depth=5.0 Å and searched for channels, in 1.01s.
+    @> Cavities: 465 found, 10 deeper than min_depth=5.0 Å and searched for channels, in 1.31s.
     @> Chambers (probe 1.40 Å): 2 of the 10 searched cavities have them; the other 9 are searched whole.
     @>     cavity 0: 14 chambers, 6 of them seeded.
     @>     cavity 1: 1 chamber, none of them deep and large enough to seed; searched whole.
-    @> 15 search sites (sp) in 0.07s: one per seeded chamber, one per cavity searched whole.
+    @> 15 search sites (sp) in 0.10s: one per seeded chamber, one per cavity searched whole.
-    @> Channel search (Dijkstra) over 15 search sites in 10 cavities completed in 0.79s.
+    @> Channel search (Dijkstra) over 15 search sites in 10 cavities completed in 0.97s.
     @> Found 29 channels and 6 links (a link joins a deep chamber to a shallower one and never reaches the surface).
     @> Search sites (sp), the void each search ran from, largest first; sp<n> tags every channel, link and output file:
     @>     site  start_point [Å]             void                   volume [Å³]  depth [Å]  channels  links